everx-labs/ever-cli/README.md

 ```

 ## 4.2.
 Deploy contract

+> **Note**:  For contracts using ABI 2.4, it is necessary to first insert the deployment public key into the TCV file.
+This can be achieved using the `genaddr` function.

 > **Note**: If your contract has static variables, they can be initialized with [genaddr command](#41-generate-contract-address) before deployment.